mmlabs-mindmaze/mmpack/docs/specs/repo-index.md

 ## Index of source packages

 The index of source packages has the same role as the index of binary packages but for the source packages provided by the repository.
-It is a YAML file called source-index.
-Each entry describes a source package, possesses a key equals to the sha256 of the source and is composed of the following fields:
+It is a file called source-index.
+Each source package is described thanks to a set of keys and
+values:

+ * sha256: SHA256 of the source package.
  * name: name of the source package
  * filename: path on the repository server where the source package can be downloaded from
  * size: size in Bytes of the package to download
  * version: version of the source package

+In the file each description of package is separated by an empty line.

 ## file/package database